-Requirements and Guidelines for Applications to Host ACA Summer Courses

-Document Prepared September 2010 by the ACA Continuing Education Committee
+Requirements and Guidelines for Applications to Host ACA Summer Courses Document Prepared September 2018 by the ACA Education Committee

 The ACA Summer Courses are awarded to a specific site for a time period of typically four years.
 Traditionally two Courses are offered each summer, one on small molecule crystallography and the other on macromolecular crystallography, although applications for other topics are also open for consideration.
 For an applicant to organize/host such a Summer Course certain requirements must be met, while one should also strive to meet other suggested guidelines although for the latter there is more flexibility depending on circumstances.
-The Courses are held every year in the summer and should run for 10 to 12 days, with the dates not conflicting with any ACA or IUCr meetings.
+The Courses are held every year in the summer and should run for 7 days.
+Scheduling dates must not conflict with any ACA or IUCr meetings.
 Applicants are encouraged to also check the ACA homepage for any late breaking changes or additional requirements beyond those provided here prior to proposal submission.
 Applications should clearly indicate how each of the issues below is to be addressed.